euri10/pth_utils/README.md

   collage_notify  Filter collages and subscribe to them grabber         Grabs an entire artist discography or a collage given
                   filters
-  similar         Fetch similar artists from Last.fm and fills pth
+  lfm_subscriber  Subscribe to top artists of you lastfm user similar         Fetch similar artists from Last.fm and fills pth

 ```